svigerske/mp/doc/source/modeling-expressions.rst

 **************************************

 Some solvers can handle conic constraints with tailored algorithms:
-Mosek, Gurobi, COPT.
+Mosek, Gurobi, COPT, SCIP, CPLEX, Xpress.
 Note that general non-linear solvers accept them too, but might not provide any specialized methods.
 See `conic examples <https://colab.ampl.com/tags/conic.html>`_ at Google Colab.